Commissar Shakespeare: Plot

 Cemil is an acting Police Chief and a single father with an only daughter Su.
 Su who has been cast in the role of Snow White ("Pamuk Prenses") in the school play, is rehearsing when she blacks out and is taken to hospital where she is found to have leukemia.
-Meanwhile, Cemil's men round up a number of people, including Danyal (a mafiaman), Tatü Hayati (a small-time drug dealer), Ali (a drug addict) and Deniz (an ageing prostitute).
+Meanwhile, Cemil's men round up a number of people, including Danyal (a mafioso), Tatü Hayati (a small-time drug dealer), Ali (a drug addict) and Deniz (an ageing prostitute).
 When Su's teacher refuses her the role of Snow White, Cemil, sensing his daughter's disappointment, decides that he will produce the play himself and enter it in a TV competition against the school.

 He fills the cast with inmates and junior police officers under his command.
 Tatü Hayati who was formerly a child actor under the name "Küçük Hayaticik" (Little Hayati) and has knowledge of theatre, is appointed director.
 Deniz is cast as the Queen, Ali as the Prince and seven street children as the seven dwarves.
 The cast is instructed to present themselves to Su as real, professional actors and rehearsals begin in an empty jail cell at Cemil's police station.
 When Deniz breaks her leg, Danyal replaces her as the Queen.